 However, parents may request that their child is exceptionally admitted outside their age group.
-The admission authority of a school must decide whether or not the individual child's circumstances make this appropriate on educational grounds.
+The admission authority of a school in partnership with the local authority must decide whether or not the individual child's circumstances make this appropriate on educational grounds.
 Such requests will only be agreed in exceptional circumstances.